Euclidean E-models: Lorentzian and Euclidean -models

 Consider a maximally isotropic subgroup $G\subset D$, which means that the dimension of $G$ is one half of the dimension of $D$ and the restriction of the bilinear form $(.,.)_\D$ to the Lie subalgebra $\G$ vanishes.
-It then turns out that the first order action \eqref{120} represents the first order Hamiltonian dynamics of certain nonlinear $\si$-model living on a target $D/G$.
+It then turns out that the first-order action \eqref{120} represents the first-order Hamiltonian dynamics of certain nonlinear $\sigma$-model living on a target $D/G$.
 This can be seen as follows.